Fishing Within the City of Wichita

 Most of these waters receive biweekly stocking of channel catfish from April through September.
 Rainbow trout are released during the cooler months on a biweekly stocking schedule (October 15 through April 1) at KDOT East Lake and in Big Slough Creek.
 Most trout are harvested before water temperatures warm to lethal levels.

 Many lakes are also stocked with wipers, a white bass/striped bass hybrid.
 These fish are stocked to provide trophy fish and to help control rough fish and panfish.
 Bass, crappie, and bluegill sustain their populations through natural reproduction.
 Additional species include carp, flathead catfish, drum, buffalo, and gizzard shard.

-*Information taken from the "Fishing Guide to the Wichita Metro Area" brochure by the Kansas Department of Wildlife & Parks.
+Information was taken from the "Fishing Guide to the Wichita Metro Area" brochure by the Kansas Department of Wildlife and Parks.

-**All public waters in the state have a minimum length limit of 15" on walleye and largemouth bass.
+All public waters in the state have a minimum length limit of 15 inches on walleye and largemouth bass.

 Wichita City Ordinances on Fishing

 Fishing shall be permitted only in the following areas (excluding, of course, privately owned property within the generally described areas):

 Left and right banks (facing downstream) from Central Avenue to outflow into Arkansas River.
 Right bank (facing downstream) from Bitting Street to Forest Street.

 Left and right banks (facing downstream) within the city limits except the left bank (facing downstream) between Douglas Avenue and Lewis Street and the right bank (facing downstream) between Seneca Street and 500 feet south of Harry Street.